Dharanash/UML_Task/README.md

 # UMLpractice

 # Task 1: Creating a Comprehensive Class Diagram
+**Objective:** Create an in-depth Class Diagram for an Online Shopping System.
 The PlantUML diagram outlines an online shopping system.
 Customers can register, log in, update profiles, and place orders.
 They manage items in a cart, which connects to products.
 Each order includes items from the cart, and payments are processed via a PaymentGateway interface.
 This setup enables seamless shopping interactions

 **Classes:**